 James turned and left the bedroom.
 “Her things are gone.”

 James felt the purest hatred he had ever felt quickly surge through his veins.
-"You!" he snarled, and before he could think, he leaped forward with his hands outstretched and the intentions of mauling his face.
+“You!” he snarled, and before he could think, he leaped forward with his hands outstretched and with the intention of mauling his face.

 “Let me go!”
 James demanded of his father.
 “Let me at him!
 You bastard!”

 “Now, now,” cooed Parker, “listen to your daddy, James.”

 James glowered but stilled.
 He fought his urge to attack Parker right there on the spot and instead turned to face the matter of helping those who could be in danger and those who already were.